 Let’s Hook Up, Wait.
 I Mean, Let’s Go Out On A Date…

-We’ve both got some history under our belt, kids, and some requirements for what’s OK and what we simply won’t ever do again.
+Let’s look into the challenges of dating a single dad.
+To start, we’ve both got some history under our belt, kids, and some requirements for what’s OK and what we simply won’t ever do again.
 (Red Flags, we like to call them.)
-As we navigate “dating” again, we quickly realize the rules are very different.
+As we navigate “dating” again, we quickly realize the rules are very different as single parents.
 Our experience gives us some distinct advantages in terms of recognizing what we don’t want.
-And perhaps our unfinished wounding might keep us from starting the dating process again.
+And perhaps our unfinished healing might keep us from starting the dating process again.

 Don’t miss the exciting conclusion of this single dad’s journey: